AngelitaK/pokerivals/README.md

-# pokerivals
+# PokeRivals
-CSD 2024
+For CSD 2024

 Group: